 Distance Learning: The Fossil Record

-Together we’ll take a look at actual fossils and discuss how you can find the clues that they hide and how to interpret their stories that unfolded millions of years ago.
-Invent your own prehistoric animals, follow along in the story of fossilization, and discuss fossil finds like real paleontologists.
+Take a look at actual fossils, discover the clues that they hide, and learn how to interpret their stories which unfolded millions of years ago.

 - Grade level: 3 – 5